-- Regular meetings with the Head teacher. - Regular meetings with the SLT (including the Head teacher and Key Stage leaders) - Termly meeting with the Governor responsible for SEN. - Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings with class teachers and parents/carers to review Intervention Support Plans. - Regular meetings with Teaching Assistants.
+- □ Regular meetings with the Head teacher. - □ Termly meeting with the Governor responsible for SEN. - □ Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings with class teachers and parents/carers to review Intervention Support Plans. - □ Regular meetings with Teaching Assistants.